Links on Android Authority may earn us a commission. Learn more.

-- WhatsApp has announced it will soon add support for encrypted message backups.
+- WhatsApp is now rolling out support for encrypted message backups.

 - That means users of the app can encrypt any backup messages that they send to cloud storage services.

-- The new feature will roll out in the coming weeks to iOS and Android users of the app.
+- The new feature is available for iOS and Android users of the app.

-The end-to-end encrypted (E2EE) backups can create a randomly generated 64-digit encryption key for any messages that WhatApp users want to save.
+The E2EE backups can create a randomly generated 64-digit encryption key for any messages that WhatApp users want to save.
 Then those encrypted messages can be stored on cloud services like Google Drive or iCloud.

 Users will also have the option of creating a password for their old messages.
 In that case, the randomly generated key is stored in a Backup Key Vault with a hardware security module (HSM).
 Once the messages are stored, users can then type in their password to the Backup Key Vault to get their encrypted key and unlock the old messages from storage.
 The key will become inaccessible once a certain number of unsuccessful password attempts are made.